Where neuroscience meets nourishment

 Monika's approach is grounded in key principles, each supported by both traditional practice and modern research

-Ginger, cinnamon, turmeric, and black pepper contain compounds that stimulate circulation and possess anti-inflammatory properties.
-These warming spices support a body working to heal from the physical demands of childbirth.
+Ginger, cinnamon, turmeric, and black pepper contain compounds that stimulate circulation and are known to support a healthy inflammation response.
+These warming spices support a body working to recover from the physical demands of childbirth.

-Long-simmered bone broths are rich in collagen, gelatin, glycine, and proline — amino acids essential for connective tissue repair and gut lining integrity.
+Long-simmered bone broths are rich in collagen, gelatin, glycine, and proline: amino acids essential for connective tissue health and gut lining integrity.

 Monika designs meals that are nutrient-dense yet gentle: slow-cooked stews where proteins are partially broken down, fermented foods rich in beneficial bacteria.